libp2p/blog/src/_blog/libp2p-webrtc-browser-to-server.md

 <div style="font-size: 1.25rem; text-align: center; margin-bottom: 1rem; font-style: italic;">2 browsers connecting via WebRTC, where Peer A has router restrictions (i.e. behind a firewall)</div>

-Peers use external [STUN](https://datatracker.ietf.org/doc/html/rfc3489) servers to determine their public address, as well as any router restrictions that prohibit peer-to-peer communications.
-In the case of a restriction, [TURN](https://datatracker.ietf.org/doc/html/rfc8656) servers are used to relay data between peers using a Signaling Channel.
+Peers use external [STUN](https://datatracker.ietf.org/doc/html/rfc3489) servers to determine their public address and any router restrictions that prohibit peer-to-peer communications.
+In the case of a restriction, [TURN](https://datatracker.ietf.org/doc/html/rfc8656) servers relay data between peers using a Signaling Channel.

 Once IP addresses are obtained, a peer sends an Offer [SDP](https://datatracker.ietf.org/doc/html/rfc4566) to the other peer.
 This Offer SDP details how the initiating peer can communicate (IP address, protocols, fingerprints, encryption, etc.).
 The other peer sends an Answer SDP to the initiating peer.
 Both peers now have enough information to start the DTLS handshake.